dant2021/example_recall.ai/README.md

 - Implement direct integration with Recall.ai API for real-time transcript processing
 - Add Firebase integration for database storage and retrieval
 - Implement more robust error handling and retrying for failed API requests
-- Add unit tests to ensure reliability of summarization and connection processes
 - Create a user interface for easier interaction with the summarization tool

 ## Contributing